grfiv/healthcare_twitter_analysis/README.md

 -------------------------------
 ####Complete dataset of the tweets for this project

+Numerous files were created in the course of this project.
+They can be viewed at and downloaded from the Amazon S3 bucket where they have been archived at this web address: http://healthcare-twitter-analysis.com/

-All of the tweets for this project have been processed and consolidated into a single file that can be downloaded with this link:
+All of the tweets for this project have been processed and consolidated into a single file that can be downloaded from the link above or directly with this link:

 - https://s3-us-west-2.amazonaws.com/healthcare-twitter-analysis/HTA_noduplicates.gz
 1.85 Gb zipped / 15.80 Gb unzipped